sverweij/dependency-cruiser/README.md

 }
 ```

-You can optionally specify a name and an error severity ('error',  'warning' (the
+You can optionally specify a name and an error severity ('error',  'warn' (the
-default) and 'information') with them that will appear in some reporters:
+default) and 'info') with them that will appear in some reporters:

 ```json
 {